 Our directors, executive officers, principal stockholders and affiliated entities currently beneficially own or control a significant percentage of our outstanding common stock.
-Based on information set forth in a Form 4 filed with the SEC on January 23, 2017, the beneficial ownership in our common stock, as determined in accordance with Rule 13d-3 of the Exchange Act, of TCP was 8,332,907 shares, or 16% of our outstanding shares, after giving effect to the shares issued in our January 2017 equity financing.
-In addition, as of December 31, 2016, TCP has the right to acquire 6,017,133 shares upon conversion of the Convertible Notes.
+Based on information set forth in a Form 4 filed with the SEC on January 23, 2017, the beneficial ownership in our common stock, as determined in accordance with Rule 13d-3 of the Exchange Act, of Tang Capital Partners, LP ("TCP") was 8,332,907 shares, or 13% of our outstanding shares of common stock on December 31, 2017.
+In addition, as of December 31, 2017, TCP has the right to acquire 6,386,366 shares on conversion of the Convertible Notes.